BY STEINAR MORLAND

 Apart from offering a greatly enhanced student experience, positioning services and indoor maps can also provide other benefits for the university itself.
 When students use positioning, it is possible to store and monitor the data for analytical purposes.
 (And of course, these should be anonymous data that can’t be traced to specific individuals).

-One can get an overview of which routes users of the campus area tend to take, and how many people use certain auditoriums or meeting rooms at a given time of the day.
+One can get an overview of which routes users of the campus area take most frequently, and how many people use certain auditoriums or meeting rooms at any given time of day.

 These features allow for efficient space management, helping the university to understand how much space is needed for different lectures and activities, and optimizing what rooms to utilize for different purposes.
-This way, not only does positioning and indoor maps provide a superior student experience, the university itself even become more efficient.
+This way, not only does positioning and indoor maps provide a superior student experience, the university itself can save money by utilizing already existing spaces instead of having to build or rent out new areas.